Arts and crafts bring joy to vulnerable children in WA during pandemic

-“Years ago when I did a teaching prac placement in a Year 2 class, we did a STEM project which was constructing rollercoasters for marbles to roll through using recycled boxes and cartons, paper, scissors and glue sticks.
+“Years ago when I did a teaching practical placement in a Year 2 class, we did a STEM project which was constructing rollercoasters for marbles to roll through using recycled boxes and cartons, paper, scissors and glue sticks.
 The children absolutely loved the hands-on learning activity.
-The learning from this task was rich with oral skills as they explained their designs, problem solving, team work, conflict resolution, fine motor skills, creativity and so much more.
+The learning from this task was rich with oral skills as they explained their designs, problem-solving, teamwork, conflict resolution, fine motor skills, creativity and so much more.

 One little girl was upset when the project was finished and I said to her, “Not to worry because you can always do more arts and craft and making at home”.
 Her eyes filled with tears and she looked to the floor and said, “No I can’t, because we are poor and we don’t have scissors or paper or glue at home”.”